 I decided that I wanted to give it a try, after all, what do I have to lose?

 I have tried all sorts of other platforms or techniques like SEO, Facebook, Instagram and LinkedIn.
 See my results at the time of writing below.

-I have to confess that the prework before I even created my Pinterest account was challenging.
-I almost skipped this part of the course but I am so glad I didn’t as it set my account up for success.
+The temptation to skip this part of the course was great but I am so glad I didn’t as it set my account up for success.